 Fitness and The Brain:

 Pet fitness is the foundation of a well-rounded pet.
-Dr. Tanya Patterson, VBSPCA Assistant Medical Director, said that exercising the brain affects health by releasing feel-good endorphins into your pet’s system to help their body work smoothly.
+Exercising the brain affects health by releasing feel-good endorphins into your pet’s system to help their body work smoothly.
 And of course, if they feel better, then their overall behavior is better.

 However, what happens when the behavior is destructive?
 While this is a common complaint among pet owners, what you may not realize is that your pet may be trying to communicate their boredom.
 Patterson cautioned that If your pet is being destructive or showing signs of stress, this may be a sign that you need to give your pet more variety in the area of mental stimulation.

 Exercise and mental health go hand in hand for mammals, similar to how it is with humans.
 It is important to remember that the brain is also a muscle and performs better when it is fit.
 Read below to learn how you can ensure that your pet has the tools and play needed to exercise both their brain and body.